Can you offer me any starting advice on setting up a coffee shop?

 There are now over 25,000 coffee outlets - this includes over 8,000 branded chains - in the UK with a turnover of almost £10.5 billion.
 The market grows with about 5% per year.
 The branded chains account for about 1/3 of the turnover.

 Around one in five people visit a coffee shop every day and coffee shop visitors drink more than 2 billion coffees per year in coffee shops!
 Here at Limini our customers do their part as well and of course we drink quite a few coffees ourselves :)

 We still believe that the main reason for visiting a coffee shop is location, followed very closely by quality of coffee and quality of service.
 But please don't underestimate the importance of the quality and excitement of your food offering.

-Average spend per person in a coffee shop is around £5.40 (drinks only at £4.20) and this is something to work very hard on.
+Average spend per person in a coffee shop is around £5.50 and this is something to work very hard on.
 That is of course an overall figure.
 During lunch this figure is very different and you might run the kind of shop where your average spend is much higher.
 The average spend is a mixture of spending per head and amount of people that you have coming through your door.
 The type of service you run (table, counter or a mix) can greatly impact on your average spend and in return make a significant difference to your P&L accounts.

 The caffe latte is most likely still the most favourite coffee although we are seeing the coffee world going towards smaller and more specialised drinks such as the flat white, the piccolo latte and the cortado.
 And of course, this makes us very happy.
 It gives you the chance as a coffee shop owner to offer your customer two coffees instead of one large drink.
 Better for everybody.
 Drink coffee little and often - at least that is what we do!